AdityaKane2001/AdityaKane2001.github.io/_pages/opensource.md

 ## Keras

-Keras is Deep learning APT built on top of TensorFlow.
+Keras is Deep learning API built on top of TensorFlow.
 Keras offers consistent & simple APIs, it minimizes the number of user actions required for common use cases, and it provides clear & actionable error messages.
 It also has extensive documentation and developer guides.

 My contributions to Keras include the following [Pull Requests](https://github.com/search?q=is%3Apr+repo%3Akeras-team%2Fkeras+author%3AAdityaKane2001&type=Issues).
 Most notably, I have added RegNets to `tf.keras.applications`.
 Check out the PR [here](https://github.com/keras-team/keras/pull/15702).